Open Research Information at the Berlin University Alliance for Responsible Research Assessment

 Under these conditions, the way research and researchers are assessed has to be reformed.
 Over the past years, various initiatives, among others by the European Commission, have been working towards a more contemporary and appropriate assessment system (see Scoping report towards a reform of the research assessment system by the European Commission).

 In “VIVO Talks!”
-Ludo Waltman will outline why the openness of research information is a crucial prerequisite for the envisioned reforms.
-He will introduce different initiatives promoting openness of metadata, such as an Open Knowledge Base, an infrastructure that has been proposed for research organizations in the Netherlands.
-Moreover, he will point out how open metadata, such as in the VIVO-based research information platform across Berlin University Alliance, can contribute to more responsible research assessment practices.
-This session will be held in English.
+Ludo Waltman has outlined why the openness of research information is a crucial prerequisite for the envisioned reforms.
+He has introduced different initiatives promoting openness of metadata, such as an Open Knowledge Base, an infrastructure that has been proposed for research organizations in the Netherlands.
+Moreover, he has pointed out how open metadata, such as in the VIVO-based research information platform across Berlin University Alliance, can contribute to more responsible research assessment practices.

 About “VIVO Talks!”